 This article offers some ideas on how to protect your patio or wooden deck while using the Weber Smokey Mountain Cooker.

 A large-sized automobile oil drip pan—the kind you place on the garage floor to catch oil drips under your car—does a great job catching drips or spills from the cooker.
-It's also large enough to provide space for you to set down the lid and charcoal chimney without messing up your patio.
-In fact, you can light a charcoal chimney on the metal pan without scorching a concrete patio.
+It’s also large enough to provide space for you to set down the lid and Weber chimney starter without messing up your patio.
+In fact, you can light a chimney starter on the metal pan without scorching a concrete patio.

 Made from galvanized steel, these pans resist rusting, clean up easily with soap and water, and can be stored away between uses.

 Some people use a pan like this directly on a wooden deck.
 They report that there is enough air circulation around the bottom of the cooker that the wooden deck does not become scorched.

 Hot water heater drip pans are placed under a hot water heater to prevent leaks from damaging your home.
 They measure 24″ in diameter and 1-3/4″ deep, just the right size to hold a WSM.